akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 ## First time setup for system and WiFi router

-in addition to your Raspberry Pi you will need
+In addition to your Raspberry Pi 2 you will need
 * micro USB-cable (power cable)
 * ethernet cable
 * USB wifi adaper